shiftkey/brendanforster.com/content/notes/maintainer-lessons-proposing-changes.md

 successful and find themselves with a lot of users.

-We can automate things to save time on repetitive tasks like updating dependencies and testing proposed changes, but there still needs to be a human involved to ensure the changes move the project in the right direction.
+We can automate things to save time on repetitive tasks like updating dependencies and testing proposed changes, but most of the time I believe there needs to be a human involved to ensure the changes move the project in the right direction.